Parents, grandparents to blame for half of child poisonings, study says - KTVZ

 It’s up to caregivers

-It’s best to keep medications in the original childproof packaging.
+It’s best to keep medications in the original child-resistant packaging.
 However, if you have to remove them, the CDC suggests the following precautions: